obsproject/rfcs/text/0039-service-overhaul.md

 - Streaming Services
 - Custom Streaming Server

-Each one had his own property view because those two are the two actual registered official services.
+Each one had his own property view because those two are the two actual registered first-party services.
 This behavior could enable third-party service plugin to exist.

 Nowadays in OBS, this page show the list of services with many new elements showed of hidden depending of the selection (like recommended settings).
 With also Twitch and Restream OAuth integrations.
 And no use of the property views provided by `rtmp-services`.